condur/WendyBeth.github.io/_posts/2017-03-30-maintaining-test-databases-in-rails-part-1.md

 Rails.
-It provides a brief overview of the three database-cleaning strategies that can be used by DatabaseCleaner (with ActiveRecord, specifically) and an explanation for when and why we would ever need to look beyond the fastest, most convenient database-cleaing strategy, `:transaction`.
+It provides a brief overview of the three database-cleaning strategies that can be used by DatabaseCleaner (with ActiveRecord, specifically) and an explanation for when and why we would ever need to look beyond the fastest, most convenient database-cleaning strategy, `:transaction`.

 ### Section 1: DatabaseCleaner cleaning strategies